Tips tricks and Hotkeys in Scanifly are the key to a fast and efficient workflow.

 Box - B (when adjusting the box keepout, tap shift to swap between a perfect square keepout, and a more customizable rectangle keepout)

 Line - L

-After clicking on the first setback, just type in the designated keepout amount and hit "Tab" to go to the next keepout text box.
+You can type "S" to turn on fire setbacks and it will automatically place you in the input box for the first setback area.
+Once there, type in the keepout size and hit "Tab" to go to the next keepout text box.